spatialos/gdk-for-unity/docs/content/build-and-deploy.md

 #### Local deployment

 To start a local deployment, either:

-In the Unity Editor, from the menu select **SpatialOS** > **Local Launch**.
-(This runs the default launch configuration.) or
+* In the Unity Editor, from the menu select **SpatialOS** > **Local Launch**.
+(This runs the default launch configuration.)

+    or
-Open a terminal window and from the root of your game project directory run `spatial local launch` in the [`spatial` CLI](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool-cli).
+* Open a terminal window and from the root of your game project directory run `spatial local launch` in the [`spatial` CLI](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool-cli).

-(See the SpatialOS documentation for details of the launch configurations.)
+(See the [SpatialOS documentation](https://docs.improbable.io/reference/latest/shared/spatial-cli/spatial-local-launch) for details of the launch configurations.)

-This starts a ‘local’ version of the SpatialOS Runtime on your development machine together with all server-workers (sometimes called “managed workers”) specified in the launch configuration you used.
+This starts a "local" version of the SpatialOS Runtime on your development machine together with all server-workers (sometimes called “managed workers”) specified in the launch configuration you used.

-To start your client-workers (sometimes called “external workers”), from a terminal window, in any directory, run `spatial local worker launch <YourExternalWorker> <YourLaunchConfig>`,  replacing the `<example-content>` with names relevant to your game.
+To start your client-workers (sometimes called "external workers"), from a terminal window, in any directory, run `spatial local worker launch <YourExternalWorker> <YourLaunchConfig>`,  replacing the `<example-content>` with names relevant to your game.
 Use the [Inspector](https://docs.improbable.io/reference/latest/shared/operate/inspector)  to look at the current state of your game world.

 ### Cloud deployment